Rejection Sampling is Optimal for Relative Entropy Coding: Discussion

 We have defined the \emph{ring toss code}, an encoding method for standard rejection sampling, and proved it is optimal for relative entropy coding.
 In doing so, we provide a matching achievability bound to the one-shot lower bound in Theorem III.1 of~\cite {flamich2025redundancy}.
 For singular channels, our upper bound achieves a constant redundancy over the mutual information.

 There are several interesting directions of future work stemming from our results.
 Most immediately, it is of interest to remove the boundedness condition $\norm{\RND{P_{Y \mid X}}{P_Y}}_\infty \leq M$.
-We emphasize that this is a requirement of the rejection sampling algorithm, and are optimistic that the insight of encoding the probability of hitting a set in $\XSpace$-space can be adapted to other relative entropy codes.
+We emphasize that this is a requirement of the rejection sampling algorithm, and are optimistic that the insight of encoding the probability of hitting a set in $\XSpace$-space can be adapted to other relative entropy codes with fewer assumptions and better computational complexity.
 Moreover,~\cite{goc2024channel} shows that any sampling algorithm will have expected runtime ${\Exp[K] \geq \norm{\RND{P_{Y \mid X}}{P_Y}}_\infty}\!\!$.
 Thus, the boundedness assumption is equivalent to the algorithm terminating almost surely.

 The functional information also has several interesting open questions about its properties.
 For instance, are there classes other than singular channels for which the gap between $\FI{X}{Y}$ and $\MI{X}{Y}$ is sub-logarithmic, and more practically, can $\FI{X}{Y}$ be efficiently computed when $X$ and $Y$ are Gaussian random variables? \appendices \crefalias{section}{appendix}